Chris-005/README-Generator-/README.md

     * [License](#license)
     * [Questions](#questions)
     ## Installation
-    install fs and inquirer
+    aga
     ## Usage
-    to help user create a readme by asking questions on how it will look
+    aga
     ## Contribution
-    idk
+    gag
     ## Tests
-    idk
+    aga
     ## License
     This project is licensed under the MIT license.
     ## Questions
-    If you have any questions, please feel free to contact me at cguzman199@gmail.com.
+    If you have any questions, please feel free to contact me at ag.
-    You can also find me on GitHub at [chris]
+    You can also find me on GitHub at []